 A Cerner Success Story

-After much preparation, Tift Regional Health System (TRHS) will switch to the new Cerner Millennium electronic health record (EHR) system on June 1.
-This new system will enhance the patient experience through improved efficiency, streamlined communications, and easier availability of data, but may cause some service delays for a few weeks during the initial transition.
+After much preparation, Tift Regional Health System (TRHS) has switched to the new Cerner Millennium electronic health record (EHR) system.
+This new system will enhance the patient experience through improved efficiency, streamlined communications, and easier availability of data, but may cause some service delays during the initial transition.

 Locations impacted include Tift Regional Medical Center (TRMC) and the TRMC West Campus in Tifton, Cook Medical Center and Cook Senior Living Center in Adel, and all TRHS outpatient centers and clinics located throughout the region.

 “This is similar to an under-construction project,” said Christopher K. Dorman, TRHS President/CEO.
-“We are asking patients and visitors to please be patient and pardon us during the month of June as we build a new future for the patient experience.
-During the first three-to-four weeks after we go live with the new system, patients may experience slight slowdowns including longer wait times for appointments and medications, as well as scheduling delays.
+“We are asking patients and visitors to please be patient and pardon us as we build a new future for the patient experience.
+There may be slight slowdowns including longer wait times for appointments and medications, as well as scheduling delays.
 Though our staff has been trained ahead-of-time, delays will occur because of the learning curve that follows an EHR implementation of this magnitude.
 Our providers and support staff will need time to become accustomed to the new system and new processes.”

 Mr. Dorman said TRHS will be prepared as always to pinpoint and address any bottleneck issues and resolve them as necessary.
 “We will also have additional personnel to support our team members in troubleshooting problems and settling issues,” he stated.